 I missed the deadline for submitting my poster.
 Can I still get it printed?

-Only posters submitted by May 1 will be printed, for free, by SOAR.
+Only the first 100 posters submitted and approved by May 1 will be printed, for free, by SOAR.
 If you miss this deadline, you must get your poster printed on your own, at your expense.
 Contact us if you need help making printing arrangements.
 You must bring a printed poster to Library Administration Office (HAN 318) by 5 PM, May 11 in order to be included in the poster session.

 I’m having trouble with my poster.